Dr Sarah Brown

 Having completed my PhD at Leeds in 2006, I took up a lectureship at the School of Law, leading to my current post, and I am the Postgraduate (Taught) Tutor, with responsibility for the students on our Taught Postgraduate programmes.

-I recently joined the editorial team for Goode Consumer Credit Law and Practice (LNUK).
+I am a member of the editorial team for Goode Consumer Credit Law and Practice (LNUK).